This is simply the best book I know for the new investor. The author is a well-known economist, who writes well and seeks to share his knowledge.

 In July 2020 I created “My short reading list on investing” to recommend just five books about investing, as well as explaining on that page why everyone needs to take an interest in the subject.

-I put this book into the list, obviously as the book that I recommended everyone to begin with.
+I put this book into the list, obviously in first place as the book that I recommended everyone to begin with.

 If you care about your long-term finances and are not already an experienced investor, you should read it.
 Indeed, even if you are already experienced, you should read it to benchmark what it says against your personal practices to consider whether any changes are warranted.